megasanjay/upload-to-zenodo/README.md

 # Upload a GitHub release to Zenodo

-This is a Github action to update your `codemeta.json`, `CITATION.cff` and `.zenodo.json` files with the release information and then upload your release to Zenodo.
+This is a Github action to update your `codemeta.json`, `CITATION.cff`, and `.zenodo.json` files with the release information and then upload your release to Zenodo.

 This action uses the **tag name** of the release to update the `version` field in the metadata files.
 Be sure to use the correct tag name.
-Within your tag name a valid `semver` version should be present.
+Within your tag name, a valid `semver` version should be present.

-When update metadata files are added to your repository, the action will automatically send the new metadata files in its release.
-This will also mean that your Github release will not contain the updated metadata files.
+When updated metadata files are added to your repository, the action will automatically send the new metadata files in its release.
+This will also mean that your GitHub release will not contain the updated metadata files.
 To avoid this, you can set the `update_metadata_files` option to `false` and add a `.zenodo.json` file.

 Remember to remove the webhook from your repository before using this action.
-Otherwise, you will have two releases on Zenodo for every release on Github.
+Otherwise, you will have two releases on Zenodo for every release on GitHub.

-Currently the following files and fields will be updated:
+Currently, the following files and fields will be updated:

     * `codemeta.json`:
         * `version`: The release version